 If you have been rear-ended by a large truck, contact a Zinda Law Group rear-end truck collision attorney in Denver today.
 We have the experience and knowledge necessary to investigate your case, determine who is at fault, and negotiate on your behalf for a favorable settlement.

-CALL A ZINDA LAW GROUP PERSONAL INJURY LAWYER TODAY TO HELP YOU WITH YOUR TRUCK ACCIDENT CLAIM
+CALL A ZINDA LAW GROUP TRUCK ACCIDENT ATTORNEY TODAY TO HELP YOU WITH YOUR TRUCK ACCIDENT CLAIM

 If you have been injured in a trucking accident, particularly if you were rear-ended by a truck, we may be able to help.
-Zinda Law Group personal injury lawyers are available to discuss your unique case.
+A Zinda Law Group truck accident attorney is available to discuss your unique case.
 We understand that you may be experiencing hefty medical bills, property damage, and emotional trauma.
 Therefore, you will not pay us a cent unless we are able to get you compensation in your truck accident case.
 We are here to help you and your family through this often difficult time.

 Zinda Law Group lawyers have the knowledge and experience necessary to negotiate on your behalf and get you the compensation you deserve.
-Contact one of our truck injury attorneys today at (800) 863-5312 to discuss your unique case.
+Contact a truck accident attorney today at (800) 863-5312 to discuss your unique case.
 We may be able to help investigate your case, negotiate on your behalf, or fight for you in court if a settlement cannot be made.
 Further, you do not pay us anything unless we are successful in winning your case.
 That is our No Win, No Fee Guarantee.